ABOUT THE FOUNDER

-As an artist, I worked for over two decades in NYC.
+As an artist for over two decades in NYC.
 I always had a day job, but by night - beginning when I was 16 years old - I was working with many experimental theater, dance, film and performance artists in the 1980's-90's East Village heyday.
-I was really busy and activism was a big part of that world too... affordable housing, the early days of the AIDS crisis... and my parents had brought me up attending No Nukes demos and ERA rallies.
-But all on my own, I became interested in animal rights and identified deeply with the plight of animals.
-I did what I could at that time - rescued "city" animals like stray cats and pigeons, volunteered at a cat and dog shelter, and even waitressed as a teen at one of the only vegan restaurants in NYC at the time.
-But there was no internet then; no meetup groups, youtube or Facebook... and it wasn't as easy to get a wide range of information.
+Activism was a big part of that world too... affordable housing, the early days of the AIDS crisis, No Nukes demos and ERA rallies... but all on my own, I found animal rights and identified deeply with the plight of animals.
+I did what I could: rescued "city" animals like stray cats and pigeons, volunteered at a cat and dog shelter, and even waitressed as a teen at one of the only vegan restaurants in NYC at the time.
+But there was no internet then; no Facebook... and it was not easy to get information or connect dots.
 I felt disconnected from a larger animal rights community and also disconnected in my own social justice ethics, connections and understanding.

 One day I decided to heed the calling I felt deep in my soul and left the city, my comfort zone and pretty much everything I had built up over two and a half decades at that point, to devote myself to animal rescue, care, and advocacy.
 I took a bus upstate that dropped me off on a dirt road (I didn't even know how to drive at the time) and started working at a small farm animal rescue.